 To access the DL software:

 - Pass the Basic Computer Skills Test (Adobe Flash is required.
-Internet Explorer or Firefox is recommended).
-Retake the test until it says you’ve passed the test.
+Google Chrome or Firefox are recommended).
+Retake the test until it says you have passed the test.
 Print a copy of your test results.

 Orientation & Registation Schedule